gammapy/gammapy-meetings/dev-meetings/2026/2026-01-23/README.md

 RT requests proposals on what should go into 2.1 to decide on what is an appropriate new date.
 - QR nominates the Bayesian model selection, estimated as needing 1 month.

-RT Suggest feature freeze on 27:th of February, and next release March 12.
+RT Suggest feature freeze on 27th of February, and next release the 12th of March.

 ### Summer of code
 The Google and European summer of code project applications are due quite soon, is anyone interested in submitting a proposal?
-RT has one idea about making an ASDF reader.
+RT has one idea about making an ASDF reader, that was an idea from RT and KF from last year.
+Will likely resubmit it.

 ### Paris Gammapy school
 Planned for 2-6 of November